 At Grupo Gap, we never want to see the above situation happen to anyone.

 We enlisted the expertise of a Chartered Financial Planner with over 45 years’ experience who resides in Costa Rica.
 Robert Stewart will be contacting all of our borrowers to avoid scenarios like the example above.
 These scenarios can happen to lenders too!
-If you happen to be a lender and would like to get the Costa Rican part of your estate in order, then please let us know by contacting Bob Stewart for English or Steven Stewart for Spanish.
+If you happen to be a lender and would like to get the Costa Rican part of your estate in order, then please contact us.

 Call for an initial free consultation, so we can outline a tailor-made plan just for you.